Telica

 With everyone on the bus at 6:44pm, we prepared for a squished, bumpy drive back.
 This was the most unpleasant part of the journey and most people complained of having dead legs and pins-and-needles throughout it.

-Dinner at the hostel
+Dinner at ViaVia

-Hiking Telica without a guide
+Hiking Telica Without a Guide

 It’s possible to hike Telica without paying for a tour group or guide.
 As an inexperienced hiker, with no sense of direction and poor map reading skills, this wasn’t something I was interested in doing.
 But if it’s something you’re considering, read this awesome post by FreeStyle Travelling on how to hike Telica solo.
+I imagine this is only something you should embark on if you have good hiking experience and proper equipment/supplies.

 Camping on Volcano Telica